dmlc/xgboost/doc/tutorials/advanced_custom_obj.rst

-One may use the diagonal of the expected Hessian for each row, but it's possible to do better: one can use instead an upper bound with diagonal structure, since it should lead to better convergence properties, just like for other Hessian-base optimization methods.
+One may use the diagonal of the expected Hessian for each row, but it's possible to do better: one can use instead an upper bound with diagonal structure, since it should lead to better convergence properties, just like for other Hessian-based optimization methods.

 In the absence of any obvious way of obtaining an upper bound, a possibility here is to construct such a bound numerically based directly on the definition